 - In addition to directly acquired assets, each of the funds currently invests in wholesale funds that are also managed by Fisher Funds.
 The funds in the Scheme generally do not incur a management fee on investments in these wholesale funds, or in the instance that a fee is incurred, Fisher Funds fully rebates the management fee on the wholesale fund. - The funds and the underlying funds they invest into may also invest in other funds managed by third parties not associated with us.
-Those funds may charge fees, including entry fees, exit fees, performance-based fees and management fees, and incur expenses. - The amount of the fees and expenses of any underlying funds is included in the annual fund charges in the quarterly fund update for each fund, available at fisherfunds.co.nz/ fund-updates.
+Those funds may charge fees, including entry fees, exit fees, performance-based fees and management fees, and incur expenses. - The amount of the fees and expenses of any underlying funds is included in the annual fund charges in the quarterly fund update for each fund, available at fisherfunds.co.nz/fisher-funds-two/forms-and-documents.

-Third party commissions
+Third party service fees

-In some instances, Fisher Funds may pay financial advisers, distributors, and other intermediaries.
-Commission can include a one-off introduction fee of up to \$20, and/or \$10 per member per annum, and/or a percentage-based fee of up to 0.25% per annum of an investor's balance.
-Fisher Funds pays third party commissions for the origination and ongoing servicing of clients.
+Fisher Funds may pay financial advisers, referring banks, distributors, and other intermediaries.
+Service fees can include a one-off introduction fee of up to \$20, and/or \$10 per member per annum, and/or a percentage-based fee of up to 0.25% per annum of an investor's balance.
+Fisher Funds pays third party service fees for the origination and/or ongoing servicing of clients.